tests-always-included/wick/lib/README.md

 Example:

-    printf -v lines "one
+    printf -v lines "one\ntwo\n"
- two "    # lines is three lines with nothing on the third line.
+    # lines is three lines with nothing on the third line.
     wickPrefixLines result "Look:  " "$lines"
-    # Result is "Look:  one
+    # Result is "Look:  one\nLook:  two\nLook:  "
- Look:  two Look:  "    # Even the last line is (intentionally) prefixed.
+    # Even the last line is (intentionally) prefixed.

 Returns nothing.